-- the relative ratio between cost (latency) of messages varies by 4-6 orders of magnitude between multiprocessors and remote Internet connections, and - while the cost of a centralized computation can be expected to reduce over years, the cost (latency) of a message between two points is not expected to decrease significantly (in contrast with the other computation costs), since the limits of the current technology are already dictated by the time it takes light to traverse that distance over optical cable.
+- The event-driven design of distributed solvers makes it difficult to detect the inner loops, and these loops often consist only of validating incoming messages and local data rather than in constraint checks. - The relative ratio between cost (latency) of messages varies by 4-6 orders of magnitude between multi-processors and remote Internet connections. - While the cost of a local computation can be expected to reduce over years, the cost (latency) of a message between two points is not expected to decrease significantly (in contrast with the other computation costs), since the limits of the current technology are already dictated by the time it takes light to traverse that distance over optical cable.